astronomer/airflow-guides/guides/airflow-ui.md

 Your initial options:

 - **On/Off Toggle** To the left of the DAG name, look for an on/off toggle that allows you to pause any DAG at any time.
-By default, DAGs are instanstiated as off.
+By default, DAGs are instantiated as off.

 - **Recent Tasks** shows a summary of the last scheduled DAG run.